 5. Pathogen-free eggs

 There are some important groups of pathogens that can be problematic: bacteria, Escherichia coli (E.coli), Salmonella, Pseudomonas and Aspergillus.
 They hinder the development of the embryo and can even destroy the egg during incubation.
-That is why it is extremely important that hatching eggs are free from pathogens.
+That is why it is extremely important that hatching eggs are free from pathogens

 Although it is impossible to check an egg for pathogens when it is fresh (unless a laboratory analysis is undertaken), their presence will be clearly revealed after hatch.
 The contamination level can vary between 0-0.5% for young to middle-aged flocks (25-35 weeks) and between 1-2% for flocks older than 36 weeks (depending on the breeder farm management).
 By conducting a post-hatch breakout analysis, the level of contamination can be determined.
 A sudden increase in contamination characterized by exploders (‘bangers’) can indicate egg management issues either at the farm or at the hatchery.
 The hatchery breakout data sheet containing the accurate number of contaminated eggs is to be shared with the farm team and hatchery team to take appropriate action.
 Flocks with contamination records higher than 0.5% should get special attention with regard to egg handling and sanitation procedures.